Plano is such a lively city to shop and stay for the holidays. Many find themselves here for the seasonal cheer offered by high-end

 Continue your holiday shopping at the Downtown Plano Art & Wine Walk!
 Get an early start to the weekend by sipping selected wines at your favorite shops throughout the Downtown Plano Arts District while enjoying live music, curated art exhibits and shopping discounts just for Wine Walkers.
 Every participant receives a collectible glass, passport and wine tasting guide.
 Turn in your passport at the end of the night to be entered to win gift certificates and prizes to local shops and restaurants.
 Tickets pre-purchased online are $12 and walk-up tickets at the event are $18.
 Photos & Breakfast with Santa

-Breakfast with Santa at Carpenter Park Recreation Center
+(SOLD OUT) Breakfast with Santa at Carpenter Park Recreation Center

 Saturday, December 8 from 9:00 a.m. – 11:00 a.m.